 - Dental Implant Abutments

 - Identification requirement: since the “connector” term also has no officially provided definition, the informal description could be used.
 In particular, a dental implant abutment is an element connecting the crown (the dental restoration) with the dental implant itself.
-Thus, due to the function of dental implant abutments, Team NB finds reasonable to determine them as “connectors” for the purpose of applying the exemption rule.
-To illustrate the function performed by the dental implant abutments, the document includes the scheme of an assembled dental implant containing all its elements: dental implant (the screw), dental implant abutment (the connector) and dental restoration (the crown).
+Thus, due to the function of dental implant abutments, Team NB finds it reasonable to determine them as “connectors” for the purpose of applying the exemption rule.
+To illustrate the function performed by the dental implant abutments, the document includes the scheme of an assembled dental implant containing all its elements: dental implant (the screw), dental implant abutment (the connector), and dental restoration (the crown).

 - WET criterion: the technologies used when manufacturing dental implant abutments have been developing simultaneously with the development of dental implants themselves.
 Thus, Team NB suggests that such technologies meet the WET criterion.

 Summary of the Dental Implant Regulation and Exemption Rule Applicability

 According to the information provided in the document, both dental implants and dental implant abutments meet the suitability criteria for the exemption rule introduced by the MDR.
 In particular, Team NB emphasizes the following core points:

 - The lists of exempted devices included in Regulation 2017/745 contain terms that have no definitions in the appropriate medical device regulations.
 Thus, the use of general terminologies creates opportunities for using various interpretations.